telerik/maui-docs/controls/combobox/configuration.md

 <snippet id='combobox-configuration-dropdownvisibility-openonfocus'/>

+>tip Review the [Adding Select All Option in ComboBox Drop-Down]({%slug adding-select-all-option-combobox-dropdown-net-maui%}) article for more details how to select all items from the drop-down list.

 ## Keyboard

 The `Keyboard` property of type `Microsoft.Maui.Keyboard` allows you to define the type of the keyboard that will be visualized by the device.
 The default value is Text.